-Bring in your GP referral and your mental health care plan to the Campus Wellbeing reception staff before your next counselling appointment.
+Once you have a GP referral or a mental health care plan, please hand it to the Campus Wellbeing reception staff before your next counselling appointment.

 Your GP can also fax them directly to (02) 9475 1037.

-If we do not have a copy of your plan, your next appointment may not be able to proceed.
+If we do not have a copy of your plan, your next appointment may be shortened or unable to proceed.

 What if I miss my appointment(s)?